 Check out our Pathfinders career discovery program to match with experts and get personalized guidance and advice.

-These activities require students to reflect on their goals, values, and skills.
+These activities require high school students to reflect on their goals, values, and skills.
 For some students, this might be the first time that you consider questions about your future career.
-To help get the conversation going, try out some fun career exploration activities that can help students find what they love.
+To get the conversation going, try out some fun career exploration activities that can help students find what they love.

 A proven college admissions edge

-Polygence alumni had a 92% admissions rate to R1 universities in 2023.
-Polygence provides high schoolers a personalized, flexible research experience proven to boost your admission odds.
+Polygence alumni had a 89% admission rate to R1 universities in 2024.
+Polygence provides high schoolers with a personalized, flexible research experience proven to boost their admission odds.
 Get matched to a mentor now!"

 9 Career Exploration Activities for Students